Woldemar Nelsson

-Woldemar Nelsson (4 April 1938 in Klintsy – 7 November 2006 in München) was a Russian conductor who was active in West Germany and numerous other countries from 1976 onwards.
+Woldemar Nelsson (Note: Вольдемар Германович Нельсон) (4 April 1938 in Klintsy – 7 November 2006 in München) was a Russian conductor who was active in West Germany and numerous other countries from 1976 onwards.

 Life and work

 Woldemar Nelsson came from a Jewish family of musicians; his father was a conductor and composer.
 Before the war, the family lived in Kyiv, then in Oryol.
 Initially trained as a violinist, Nelsson played in the Novosibirsk Symphony Orchestra for 15 years.
 Later, Nelsson studied conducting at the Academy of Music in Novosibirsk and at the master schools in Moscow and Leningrad.

 After winning 2nd prize in the 3rd Moscow All-Union Competition in 1971 after completing his conducting exams, chief conductor Kirill Kondrashin engaged him for three years as assistant and conductor of the Moscow Philharmonic.
 From then on, Nelsson worked with numerous great Soviet orchestras and musicians such as David Oistrakh, Mstislav Rostropovich, Leonid Kogan, Gidon Kremer, Natalia Gutman, Eliso Virsaladze and Oleg Kagan, as well as with composers such as Arvo Pärt and Alfred Schnittke.

 In 1976, Nelsson decided to leave for the West with his family.
 In Rome he received an invitation to take over a tour of the Hamburg NDR Symphony Orchestra at short notice.
 After the success of this tour, Nelsson continued his work in Germany and found his second home there.

 He performed with pianists such as Annie Fischer, Krystian Zimerman, Andrej Hoteev and Nelson Freire, and with string soloists such as Nathan Milstein, Henryk Szeryng, Pinchas Zukerman, Salvatore Accardo and Yuri Bashmet.
 In sometimes close friendships he worked with composers such as Krzysztof Penderecki and Hans Werner Henze, as well as with directors such as Wolfgang Wagner, Harry Kupfer, Götz Friedrich and Pier Luigi Pizzi.
 In 1980, Wolfgang Wagner invited him to Bayreuth for the Richard Wagner Festival.
 Until 1985, Nelsson conducted the operas Lohengrin and Der fliegende Holländer in Bayreuth.
 Both productions were recorded for radio, television, video and CD.